Chronic Pain

 Pain is a normal and necessary biological signal.
 It tells the body something is wrong and prompts action.
 But when pain persists long after the injury or condition that caused it has been treated, or when it develops from nerve and tissue damage that has no clear resolution, it stops being a warning signal and becomes the condition itself.

 Standard pain management can reduce the signal.
 It cannot repair the underlying damage.
-For patients whose pain originates in compromised nerve tissue or chronically ischemic limbs, that distinction is the difference between management and resolution.
+For patients whose pain originates in compromised nerve tissue or chronically ischemic conditions, that distinction is the difference between surface management and addressing the source.

 Understanding what type of chronic pain you have, where it originates, and why it has not responded to standard treatment is the foundation for finding the right path forward.